rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 ## Safety preventing `unknown`

 In previous posts, we have seen examples where TS, instead of reporting a compilation error, decided to widen types to `unknown`.
-Interestingly, TS allows enough of type level programming so we can try to fix such issues ourselves.
+Interestingly, TS allows enough type level programming so we can try to fix such issues ourselves.

 ```JavaScript
 type IsUnknown<T> = unknown extends T? true: false